Hotels near Botanic Gardens Glasgow

 What are the best hotels close to Botanic Gardens with free breakfast?

-• Begin your day with a free cooked-to-order breakfast at Alamo Guest House, which is an 18-minute walk from Botanic Gardens.
+• You can begin your day with a free continental breakfast at The Alfred, which is steps from Botanic Gardens.

-• 15 Glasgow is also a recommended place to stay with a free cooked-to-order breakfast.
-It’s 2 minutes away by car.
+• 15 Glasgow is also a recommended place to stay with a free cooked-to-order breakfast, and it's located a short drive away.

 Which hotels near Botanic Gardens have rooms with great views?